-Beginner’s Guide for SEO in 2018 – How to Rank Your Website in Google
+Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Understanding the importance of search engine optimization, what are some actionable SEO tactics you can implement today?